When to Euthanize a Dog With Cancer

 If you want to delay euthanasia, consider pet hospice to provide comfort care for your dog.
 However, know that this option won’t cure terminal or life-limiting conditions.
 Instead, this is the perfect time to prepare yourself and your pet for what’s next to come.

-How Do You Deal With a Dog Dying of Cancer?
+How Can Pet Parents Deal With a Dog Dying of Cancer?

 When your dog is dying of cancer, you may still try various treatment options and provide comfort as much as you can.
 However, it’s also time to consider alternatives, assess your resources, and talk to your vet about the possibility of euthanasia.